Web development tools: Profiling and auditing

 Profiling allows developers to capture information about the performance of a web page or web application.
 With this information developers can improve the performance of their scripts.
 Auditing features may provide developers suggestions, after analyzing a page, for optimizations to decrease page load time and increase responsiveness.
 Web development tools typically also provide a record of the time it takes to render the page, memory usage, and the types of events which are taking place.

 These features allow developers to optimize their web page or web application.

 JavaScript debugging

 JavaScript is commonly used in web browsers.
-Web development tools commonly include a panel to debug scripts by allowing developers to add watch expressions, breakpoints, view the call stack, and pause, step over, step into, and step out of functions while debugging JavaScript.
+Web development tools commonly include a debugger panel for scripts by allowing developers to add watch expressions, breakpoints, view the call stack, and pause, continue, and step while debugging JavaScript.

-A JavaScript console is commonly included.
-The consoles allow developers to type in JavaScript commands and call functions, or view errors that may have been encountered during the execution of a script.
+A console is also often included, which allow developers to type in JavaScript commands and call functions, or view errors that may have been encountered during the execution of a script.

-Extensions and plugins
+Extensions

-Modern web browsers support the use of plugins or extensions to add or augment functionality.
-There are many common plugins that can provide a diverse range of additional features.
+The devtools API allows browser extensions to add their own features to developer tools.